GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/user-scim.md

 This will retrieve the access token and will display it at the `scimTestModeAccessToken` property.

 ![image](../img/scim/scim-test-mode-true.png)

-If your access token ever expires, just repeat the previous steps to create a new one.

 From then on, that token can be used as the query string parameter `access_token` when accessing the endpoints, for example: